tibetan-nlp/annodoc/index.md

 but must instead bear an overt oblique case marker.
 This suggests that the `NOUN` part of a light verb construction is a syntactic object.
-Second, adopting the `compound` dependency relation would make it more difficult to compare the use of a verb across different stages of the history of the language.
-Light verb constructions are widespread in Modern Tibetan, but perhaps less so in Classical and Old Tibetan.
-Yet, it is certainly possible that members of this construction arose from collocations that were once semantically compositional.
+Second, adopting the `compound` dependency relation would make it more difficult to compare the use of a verb across different stages of the history of the language: a given light verb construction may have arisen from a collocation that was once semantically compositional.
 Third and finally, in the absence of sound syntactic tests, there is a certain subjectivity in diagnosing light verb constructions.
 We are not convinced that annotators would agree on when to label the `compound` relation.